thieflord06/ClearSky/README.md

 run: python app.py

-open browser from prompt or open URL from ports menu
+open browser from prompt or open URL from ports menu to navigate to site

 Note: db connection not supported yet.
 Some things will not function properly.